UKCloud/documentation/articles/azure/azs-how-add-disks.md

     - **Size**: This is where you specify the size of the new disk.

     - **Storage container**: This is where you specify the storage container for the disk.
-Find the storage account where your VM's OS disk is located and then create a new.
+Find the storage account where your VMs OS disk is located and then create a new a new storage container and then select this.

-    - **Container**.
-Select this container as the location for the new disk.

     - **Storage blob name**: This is the blob where the disk will be stored.

     ![Azure Stack disk creation 2](images/azs-browser-disk-creation2.png)

-5. Select Ok and the new disks will be added to the VM.
+5. Select **Ok** and the new disks will be added to the VM.

-## Using the portal to add disks to existing VM's
+## Adding a disk to an existing VM using the portal

-1. Ensure the existing disk you want to add to your VM is on you local machine as a .vhd file.
-Upload this .vhd to a new Container in your VM's storage account.
+1. Ensure the existing disk you want to add to your VM is on your local machine as a .vhd file.
+Upload this .vhd to a new container in your VMs storage account.

-2. After the .vhd file is uploaded, you are ready to attach the VHD to a VM.
+2. After the .vhd file is uploaded, you're ready to attach the VHD to a VM.
 In the menu on the left, select **Virtual machines**.

-3. Chose the VM you wish to add the disk to.
+3. Select the VM you want to add the disk to.

 4. In **Source type** select **Existing blob**.

 5. In **Source blob** select **Browse**.

-6. Navigate to the storage account you uploaded the .vhd file to > select the container you uploaded the .vhd file to and click **Select**.
+6. Navigate to the storage account you uploaded the .vhd file to, select the container you uploaded the .vhd file to, then click **Select**.

     ![Azure Stack disk creation 3](images/azs-browser-disk-attaching.png)

-7. Finally click **OK** then **Save**.
+7. Click **OK** then **Save**.

 ## Adding a disk to a VM that is already attached to another VM on Azure Stack

-Please ensure the disk is has been detached from its original VM.
+1. Ensure the disk is has been detached from its original VM.

-1. In the menu on the left, select **Virtual machines**.
+2. In the menu on the left, select **Virtual machines**.

-2. Chose the VM you wish to add the disk to.
+3. Chose the VM you want to add the disk to.

-3. In **Source type** select **Existing blob**.
+4. In **Source type** select **Existing blob**.

-4. In **Source blob** select **Browse**.
+5. In **Source blob** select **Browse**.

-5. Navigate to the storage container which contains the disk you wish to add to the VM, then navigate to the container where the disk resides.
+6. Navigate to the storage container that contains the disk you want to add to the VM, then navigate to the container where the disk resides.

-6. Finally click **Select** > **OK** > **Save**
+7. Click **Select**, then **OK**, then **Save**.

-## Using PowerShell to add disks to a new VM
+## Adding a disk to a new VM using PowerShell

-In one of our other guides we showed you how to provision a VM (which can be found [here](azs-how-create-vm.md)) and the code in this guide will build off that.
-The Add-AzureRmVMDataDisk cmdlet adds a data disk to a virtual machine.
-You can add a data disk when you create a virtual machine, or you can add a data disk to an existing virtual machine.
-Specifying the VhdUri parameter to distribute the disks to different containers.
+In [*How to create a virtual machine using the Azure Stack portal*](azs-how-create-vm.md), we showed you how to provision a VM.
+The code in this article builds on that by using the Add-AzureRmVMDataDisk cmdlet to add a data disk to the VM.
+Specifying the VhdUri parameter distributes the disks to different containers.

-The following code will demonstrate how to add multiple disks to that VM on startup.
+The following code demonstrates how to add multiple disks to a VM on startup.

 ```powershell
 #Sets the disks properties